 Recently, Dr. Edelman collaborated with Dr. Issac Schiff, Chairman of the Department of OB/GYN, and Dr. Jan Shifren, head of the Menopause Program, at Massachusetts General Hospital to author a comprehensive guide to menopause treatment published by the American College of Obstetricians and Gynecologists (ACOG) as their definitive resource for physicians and other women’s health care clinicians.

-Dr. Edelman’s dedication to finding new paths for women to achieve good health extends to the physical environment of her private practice, located in Middleboro, Massachusetts (within an hour of Boston, Providence, and Cape Cod.)
-Her comfortable, quiet, and well equipped office features the latest equipment for minimally invasive diagnostic, surgical, and non-surgical procedures including the ThemiSmooth and ThermiVa machines.
+Dr. Edelman’s dedication to finding new paths for women to achieve good health extends to the physical environment of her private practice, located in Middleboro, Massachusetts (within an hour of Boston, Providence, Newport, and Cape Cod.)
+Her comfortable, quiet, and well-equipped office features the latest equipment for minimally invasive diagnostic, surgical, and non-surgical procedures.